Borda/lightning-YOLOs/README.md

 ## 🤝 Contributing

-> 🎓 **Learning Opportunity**: Contributing is a great way to learn!
+> 🎓 **Welcome**: Contributing is a great way to learn!
 We welcome educational contributions.

 We welcome contributions, especially those that improve the educational value of this project!